 The following policies address the use of cigarettes, alcohol, and drugs at MIT.

 Smoking is generally prohibited in all spaces of all MIT buildings.
-The only exceptions are private residences (e.g., housemasters' apartments and private apartments), student dormitory rooms where all occupants are smokers who have requested in writing that smoking be permitted in their room, designated rooms at Endicott House, and enclosed outdoor areas.
+The only exceptions are private residences (e.g., Heads of House apartments and private apartments), designated rooms at Endicott House, and enclosed outdoor areas.
+For students living in residence halls, smoking is only permitted in certain residences and under certain conditions as set forth in the Housing Policies.
 The prohibition against smoking includes the use of electronic cigarettes and other nicotine delivery products or devices.

 This policy is intended to be self-enforcing, and the cooperation of all members of the MIT community is expected.
 Violators of this policy may be subject to serious sanctions.
 (For employee sanctions, see MIT Personnel Policy Manual Section 3.3.3 Corrective Action.
 For student sanctions, see MIT's Committee on Discipline "Rules and Regulations.")

 MIT observes all laws and regulations governing the sale, purchase, and serving of alcoholic beverages by all members of its community, and expects that these laws will be adhered to at all events associated with the Institute.
 This includes activities on the MIT campus, in MIT independent living groups, and at off-campus functions sponsored or supported by MIT or any of its affiliated groups.

 The Institute does not intend through its guidelines or policies to restrict the responsible use of alcohol by members of the MIT community who are at or above the legal drinking age of 21.
 However, efforts to observe existing laws and regulations in an environment where the majority of the undergraduate student body is not of legal drinking age will impose some constraints on those who are of legal drinking age.

 Where Alcohol May Be Possessed, Served, or Consumed